Learning To Stand

-It’s a major milestone when baby learns to pull its up into a standing position.
+It’s a major milestone when baby learns to pull itself up into a standing position.
 It’s hard work but very rewarding.

-- Strengthens baby’s muscles (including baby’s feet, leg, hip, back, tummy and arm muscles)
+- Learning to stand is very important as it Strengthens baby’s muscles (including baby’s feet, leg, hip, back, tummy and arm muscles)

 - Gets baby to control and co-ordinate it’s movements